klausegong/gongyang/content/posts/theme-documentation-content/index.en.md

 title: Theme Documentation - Content
 toc:
   auto: false
-weight: 2
+upd: You can now customize the post preview design
 ---

-Find out how to create and organize your content quickly and intuitively in **LoveIt** theme.
+Find out how to create and organize your content quickly and intuitively in **uBlogger** theme.

 <!--more-->